 Alternative for iOS : Carista

-Yet if you are concerned about potentially screw up your car with too much coding capabilities, you’ll do fine with Carista.
+Yet if you are concerned about potentially screwing up your car with too much coding power, you’ll do fine with Carista.
 Plus, it’s cheaper.
 If you already have a bluetooth OBDII adapter, chances are you don’t have to buy the kit at all, just head over to the app store and pick up Carista.

 We’ll have the review for this device in a separate topic very soon.
-Let us finish Game of Throne season 6 first #GotOurPriorityStraight.
+Let us finish the latest Game of Throne episode first #GotOurPriorityStraight.